Begbies Traynor has over 70 licensed insolvency practitioners and can accept appointment as Administrators.

 2. A firm of licensed insolvency practitioners is contacted to discuss the situation.
 They perform a business assessment and provide a range of possible options.

-5. If the intention is to transfer the assets to a new company, or ‘newco,’ cash flow, profit and loss, and balance sheet forecasts should be provided to demonstrate the viability of the new company, and their ability to purchase the assets.
+5. If the intention is to sell the assets to a new company, or ‘newco,’ cash flow, profit and loss, and balance sheet forecasts should be provided to demonstrate the viability of the new company, and their ability to purchase the assets.
 Assistance to buy in the form of asset-based lending may be available.

 6. The company is placed into administration, suspending all legal actions against them, and assets are sold immediately.